alda-lang/alda/README.md

 ## Support, Discussion, Comaraderie

-Sign up to the universe of Clojure chat @ http://clojurians.net/, then join us on #alda
+**Slack**: Sign up to the universe of Clojure chat @ http://clojurians.net/, then join us on #alda

+**Reddit**: Come join us in [/r/alda](https://www.reddit.com/r/alda/), where you can discuss all things Alda and share your Alda scores!

 ## License